Sibyx/django_api_forms/docs/tutorial.md

     def clean_title(self):
         if self.cleaned_data['title'] == "The Hitchhiker's Guide to the Galaxy": self.add_error(('title', ), ValidationError("Too cool!", code='too-cool'))

-        return self.cleaned_data['title'].upper()
+        if 'param' not in self.extras:
+            raise ValidationError("You can use request GET params in form validation!") return self.cleaned_data['title'].upper()

     def clean(self):